Interview by Agata Kik

 Ewa Doroszenko’s practice enmeshes material and virtual realities.
 She works analog and digital.
 Her creative process spans from prints and video works to printed objects that question human life’s duality, as a brain-body jumping between virtually and physically constituted environments.
 The resulting images are innovative and classic, manipulated through the screen, photographed and painted.
 They all embrace controversial qualities of the contemporary moment, ‘web fluid culture’ as the artist calls it.

 For Ewa Doroszenko, the digital highlights true human desires even more.
 The longing for experiences activated by all five human senses is still as intense as it was when not accessed through electronic equipment.
-We cannot escape the fact that we are rooted in materiality as bones and flesh, even though the computer-generated image continuously captures our consciousness.
+We cannot escape the fact that we are rooted in materiality as bones and flesh, even though computer-generated image continuously captures our consciousness.

 The undeniable human need to interact with the natural landscape is extensively explored with her frequent collaborator, Jacek Doroszenko.
-In their recent exhibition How to Travel at the Propaganda Gallery in Warsaw, they reflected together on online travels, a topic especially pertinent in the day of the global pandemic.
-Bringing to mind Jorge Luis Borges’ short story on Art of Cartography, in which the map’s perfection outshines the territory, How to Travel highlighted blurs, distortions, and imperfections that digital maps, computer games or tourist guides contain.
+In their recent exhibition, How to Travel at the Propaganda Gallery in Warsaw, they reflected together on online travels, a topic especially pertinent in the day of the global pandemic.
+Bringing to mind Jorge Luis Borges’ short story Art of Cartography, in which the map’s perfection outshines the territory, How to Travel highlights blurs, distortions, and imperfections that digital maps, computer games or tourist guides contain.
 The project tested the boundaries of formal possibilities of imagery of virtual voyages of the peasant day.

 Ewa Doroszenko has also been dedicated to in-depth research into standards of beauty.
 The Promise of Sublime Words is an ongoing series of photographic prints and GIF files that uncover the obscure subjects of museological hierarchy, photographic reproduction, and beauty standards by manipulating images derived from Antique or Classicism.
-Further investigation into beauty standards and more specifically into a contemporary obsession with the feminine digital image is shown by the digitally manipulated images Body Editor.
+Further investigation into beauty standards and, more specifically, into a contemporary obsession with the feminine digital image is shown by the digitally manipulated images Body Editor.

 Even though there is no right or wrong use of technology, Ewa and Jacek Doroszenko’s work presents us that contemporary technology opens the digital doors to greater artistic freedom and potential creativity.
-Often discussing the negative impact of technology on the contemporary human, such as withdrawal from life in the public or unhealthy habits, one should not forget that the digital is also another space for the vulnerable to reclaim their image, for women to object the phallocentric gaze and for everyone to experience the emancipatory effects of pure-play.*
+Often discussing the negative impact of technology on the contemporary human, such as withdrawal from life in public or unhealthy habits, one should not forget that the digital is also another space for the vulnerable to reclaim their image, for women to object to the phallocentric gaze and for everyone to experience the emancipatory effects of pure-play.*

-Your exhibition How to Travel’ explores contemporary digital technology, questioning how technological glitches and imperfections influence our everyday life.
+Your exhibition, How to Travel’ explores contemporary digital technology, questioning how technological glitches and imperfections influence our everyday life.
 What does it mean for you to live life in a mediated reality?
 Has the map become more complex than the territory?